atlas-doc/doc/atlas-api-documentation/api-reference/shopping-and-ticketing/search.md

 **`currency` **<mark style="color:blue;">**string**</mark>

-The currency in which Atlas settles transactions with you, if refundStatus = H
+The currency of airline's rule, if refundStatus = H, it should not be null

 **`refNoshow` **<mark style="color:blue;">**string**</mark>

-Refund status in case of no show
+Refund status in case of the strictest no show rules

 T: Non refundable